ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The AggregateReq request is used by the leader to coordinate aggregation of a set of reports with the helpers.
 These reports incident to a particular AggregateReq MUST all be associated with the same PPM task and batch.
+[NOTE:
+This "MUST" may not be strictly necessary.]

 For each aggregator endpoint `[aggregator]` in `AggregateReq.task_id`'s parameters except its own, the leader sends a POST request to